Architecture and Slavery

 During the construction of Thomas Jefferson’s Virginia estate, slaves assisted many of the local laborers who built the sprawling estate, especially carpenters.
 Much of the structural woodwork and framing was provided by slave carpenters.
 John Hemmings, who trained under white workers and was considered more than a standard assistant, crafted fine mahogany furniture and served as a carpenter and cabinetmaker beside James Dinsmore, the Irish joiner credited with Monticello’s elegant woodwork.
 Hemmings, responsible for the interior woodwork on another Jefferson property, Poplar Forest, was also beloved by the Jefferson grandchildren for the toys he made for them (they called him “Daddy Hemmings.”)

 The story about Sally Hemmings, his "relief" has made headlines.
 My opinion is that there was nothing special there; white women may have left the needs of their husbands to their own devices.
 I have been reading more about the sexual activities and practices of white males in that era.
-A law stated that having sex with a Black woman was not considered rape because they were promiscious.
+A law stated that having sex with a Black woman was not considered rape because they were promiscuous.
 I question the intelligence Jefferson claimed he found or enjoyed in Miss Hemmings.

 Women, THEIR women, were considered less intelligent than themselves, so why would a woman of African descent, given how whites felt about Africans, be considered intelligent, and an apt companion?